eniabellver/eniabellver/README.md

 Developer, digital artist and 3D rendering enthusiast.
 ======

 I'm a [School of Code](https://www.schoolofcode.co.uk/) graduate based in the UK.
 I have a background in graphic and Ui/Ux design and currently work as a software engineer at OAG.
-My career goal is to become an expert in front-end development.
+My career goal is to become an expert at front-end development.

 ### 🎯 Interests:
 - Archery (compound bow)